The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 What kind of government approvals are required for the project?

 Yes.
 The Museum has held informational meetings and continues to engage with community organizations as the project progresses.
-The New York City Department of Parks & Recreation (NYC Parks) held a public scoping meeting to accept comments on the proposed Draft Scope of Work for an environmental impact statement (EIS) on April 6, 2016, at the Museum.
-Responses to these comments will soon be made available to the public.
-NYC Parks will also hold a public hearing on the draft EIS once it has been completed and circulated for public review.
+The New York City Department of Parks & Recreation (NYC Parks) held a public scoping meeting to accept comments on the proposed draft Scope of Work for an environmental impact statement (EIS) on April 6, 2016, and provided responses to those comments along with a final Scope of Work.
+NYC Parks then issued a draft EIS and held a public hearing to receive comments on June 15, 2017.
+On November 15, 2017, NYC Parks issued the final EIS, including a response to comments, which is available online at http://nyc.gov/parks/amnh-gilder.

-We encourage interested members of the public to join our mailing list to stay informed about the start of the public review process.
+We encourage interested members of the public to join our mailing list to stay informed about the project.

 Who can I contact for more information?